-Kiran Kanojia will run the Dream Run at the Mumbai Marathon as an inspiration to spread a message 'mobility with disability'
+Kiran Kanojia, who lost her left leg two years ago while chasing a thief, will run the Dream Run at the Mumbai Marathon as an inspiration to spread a message 'mobility with disability'

 Two years ago, Kiran Kanojia gave chase to a thief who had stolen her luggage at the railway station, and in the process hurt her leg after falling on the tracks.
 When her left limb was amputated, running a marathon was the last thing on her mind.
 Yet, two years later she is preparing for one.

 Kiran Kanojia, who works in Hyderabad, is the only female blade runner who will participate in the Dream Run tomorrow

 Kanojia is the only female blade runner who will participate in the Dream Run of the Standard Chartered Mumbai Marathon (SCMM) on Sunday.
 The 27-yr-old, who works for Infosys in Hyderabad, started running only five months ago.
 But, the run wouldn’t be possible without the support she got from Mohan Gandhi, co-founder and the prosthetic consultant at Dakshin Rehabilitation.